AydinTuna/Web-Dev-Kurs-Odev1/README.md

 # web-dev-kurs-odev1

-## The website has not responsive design because that task is out of scope.
+The website has not responsive design because that task is out of scope!